noahvogt/slidegen/README.md

 - add tests
 - use smarter multi slide splitter algorithm: either by pattern recognition like line matching or rhymes of the last word or by incorporating some sort of sub-song-structures in the body.
 - add warnings that indicate potential problems with rclone syncing
-- use obs websocket connection, cleaner that transition hotkeys
+- Use obs websocket connection, cleaner that transition hotkeys.
+Also to deprecate pyautogui.
 - add (semantic) versioning, maybe even display on program run as text
 - add not-yet-public streaming workflow scripts
 - make sermon uploads for more than one suitable segment possible
 - make combined sermon segments possible
+- make multiplaform ejecting of cd drives possible
 - split up `util/scripts.py` in more source files

 ## Licensing